Low-Latency-World-Domination/fed_simple_scalper/README.md

 # Exampling scalping bot

-This example will show every how recieve data from the exchange, send orders, apply stratey logic.
+This example of the structure to run a successful trading bot.
+It shows to how recieve data, send orders and apply stratey logic.
-Please not is a very basic scalping bot and does not have market data as an input.